codatio/codat-docs/docs/using-the-api/queueing-data-syncs.md

 For our accounting source data types, Codat stores records deleted by a company in the underlying accounting software between successive data syncs to ensure better consistency in the data.
 If such records are not relevant for your use case, you can exclude them by [querying](/using-the-api/querying) on the `metadata.isDeleted!=true` flag.

-Records that were created and deleted by a company before the first sync took place will never be pulled and stored by Codat.
+Records that were created and deleted by a company before the first sync took place will never be read and stored by Codat.

 ## Scheduled refresh